 The orangutans like to eat ripe fruits, figs, but also bark, leaves, and sometimes even termites.
 Some of the fruits had a shell, which the orangutans would crunch with their strong jaws.
 Our ranger Udin was listening to these sounds, that would indicate an animal was nearby.
 We quickly learned to identify that distinctive sound ourselves, and soon found wild orangutans in a tall sangkwang tree.

-These are usually very tall and large trees and offer protection and habitats to the wild animals.
+These are usually very tall and large trees and offer protection and habitats to the wild animals, in one of the few remaining rainforests in Borneo.
 We spent about two hours with this group of orangutans.
 They stayed close to that one tree, moving from branches to branches, nibbling on fruits.
 One younger separated from the group after a while, jumping from one tree to the other and hanging from the flexible branches.

 The orangutans also like to chew on the branches of the young acacia trees to drink the milky sap.